wp-plugins/sendgrid-email-delivery-simplified/readme.txt

 1. Upload the WordPress SendGrid Plugin to the /wp-contents/plugins/ folder.
 2. Activate the plugin from the "Plugins" menu in WordPress.
-3. Navigate to "Settings" › "SendGrid Settings" and enter your SendGrid credentials
+3. Navigate to "Settings" -> "SendGrid Settings" and enter your SendGrid credentials

 To auto install the SendGrid Plugin from the WordPress admin:

-1. Navigate to "Plugins" › "Add New"
+1. Navigate to "Plugins" -> "Add New"
-2. Search for "SendGrid Plugin" and click "Install Now" for the "SendGrid Plugin” listing
+2. Search for "SendGrid Plugin" and click "Install Now" for the "SendGrid Plugin" listing
 3. Activate the plugin from the "Plugins" menu in WordPress, or from the plugin installation screen.
-4. Navigate to "Settings" › "SendGrid Settings" and enter your SendGrid credentials
+4. Navigate to "Settings" -> "SendGrid Settings" and enter your SendGrid credentials

 == Frequently asked questions ==